vx-moha/termux-xash3d/README.md

 # termux-wine-xashds

-> **This is a new way you can open a server using an emulator called "Wine Hangover" which works inside Termux application Using Only (Termux:X11)**
+> **This is a new way you can open a server using an windows called "Termux Xash3D" which works inside Termux application Using With VNC Server**

 **- Interface**
 ![Screenshot_20241215-043805_Termux](https://github.com/user-attachments/assets/b85a9b52-6716-4c06-af4d-fd7ea34e07e1)